Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 When things break, you fix them

 On a managed platform, you open a support ticket.
 On your own server, you SSH in and figure it out.
 Docker logs, Traefik configs, disk space, memory usage - these become your debugging tools.
 In my experience, things rarely break (dedicated hardware is remarkably stable), but when they do, you’re the one on call.
+LLMs are very helpful when trying to figure out a setup like this.

 The upside?
 You actually understand your infrastructure.
 You know where your data lives, how traffic flows, and what each service does.
 That understanding is valuable, and it makes you a better developer.
+It makes you understand the magic, and be able to see past the marketing hype.

 Coolify isn’t perfect